Our terms are fair and equitable. When you go with us, we keep the customer’s interest in mind.

-5.5 Any materials for the Service will not be ordered until either a part payment or deposit is made.
+5.5 Any materials for the Service will not be ordered until either a part payment or deposit is made when applicable.

-5.6 Any Services performed after working hours would be subject to a higher rate of payment.
+5.6 Any Services performed after working hours would be subject to higher rates.

-5.7 Subject to any further changes of the Service the Customer has requested, the initial quote/invoice price will change, making the initial quote/invoice invalid.
+5.7 Subject to any further changes to the Service the Customer has requested, the initial quote/invoice price will change, making the initial quote/invoice invalid.